petrsvihlik/Kentico.Kontent.Blazor.SampleApp/README.md

-# KenticoCloud.Blazor.SampleApp
+# Kentico.Kontent.Blazor.SampleApp
-This example demonstrates the usage of the Kentico Cloud Delivery SDK for .NET in a client-hosted Blazor app.
+This example demonstrates the usage of the Kentico Kontent Delivery SDK for .NET in a client-hosted Blazor app.

 ## How to run